Montana-Media-Arts/creative-coding-1/modules/week-4/_posts/2017-01-03-arc-unit-circle.md

 # `arc()` and Reviewing the Unit Circle

-I want to go over one more 2D Primitive Shape function with you.
+I want to specifically go over one more 2D Primitive Shape function with you.
 This is because it allows us the opportunity to discuss the "Unit Circle".
 The function is `arc()`.
 This function, as you will read, is used to draw, partial circles.

 - [`arc()` function documentation](https://p5js.org/reference/#/p5/arc)